Feyerabend/bb/workbook/ch03/optimal/DONALD.md

 * Knuth, D. E. (1974).
 "Structured Programming with go to Statements." *ACM Computing Surveys*, 6(4), pp.261-301.

-*Project: Think about optimisation, some historical perspctives, future, and what you can add?
+*Project: Think about optimisation, some historical perspectives, future, and what you can add?
 Discuss!*

 ### Premature Optimisation